Mieszko Talarczyk

 Mieszko Talarczyk (December 23, 1974 – December 26, 2004) was the lead singer and guitarist of the Swedish grindcore band Nasum, Genocide Superstars, and Krigshot.
 Known for his engineering and production abilities, he co-founded Soundlab studios with Millencolin guitarist Mathias Färm.

-In 2004, Mieszko went on holiday to Thailand with his girlfriend during a break in between albums, and died in the tsunami disaster on December 26, 2004, three days after turning 30.
+In December 2004, Mieszko went on holiday to Thailand with his girlfriend Emma during a break in between albums, and died in the tsunami disaster on December 26, 2004, three days after his 30th birthday.
 His body was identified on February 16, 2005, and his remains were transported back to his hometown of Örebro, Sweden where his funeral was held on 30 March.
-Though badly injured, his girlfriend Emma survived.
+Though badly injured, Emma survived.
 After Mieszko's death, Nasum and Genocide Superstars disbanded permanently.